DataDog/hiring-engineers/answers.md

 vagrant init hashicorp/bionic64
 ````

+The location where you run vagrant is important as it places a vagrantfile that will have information of the image you are about to run.

 ![Init vagrant](screenshots/1.1-init-vagrant.png)

 ### Launching the server

 The following command would bring the server up.
-If this is the first time the command is run and if Vagrant cannot find the image it will attempt to find and install the OS on VirtualBox
+If this is the first time the command is run and if Vagrant cannot find the image it will attempt to find and install the OS on VirtualBox.
+This may take few minutes to complete.

 ````
 vagrant up